-Q&A: Tawel Fan elderly care scandal
+Q&A: Tawel Fan elderly care inquiries

-It was called a "catalogue of shocking and unacceptable failures" in the care of some of the most vulnerable patients by the older people's commissioner.
-But what is the Tawel Fan scandal about?
+It was called a "catalogue of shocking and unacceptable failures" in the care of some of the most vulnerable patients.
+But now a follow-up investigation has found no institutional abuse.
+So what have the Tawel Fan inquiries been about?

 What is Tawel Fan?

 It was a 17-bed ward for elderly dementia patients - 'Tawel Fan' is Welsh for a peaceful place.
-It was one of four wards at the Ablett psychiatric unit in the grounds of Glan Clwyd Hospital, four miles from Rhyl, in Denbighshire.
+It was one of four wards at the Ablett psychiatric unit in the grounds of Glan Clwyd Hospital, four miles from Rhyl, in Denbighshire, which opened in 1995.
 But it was suddenly closed, just before Christmas in 2013.

 What happened?

 The health board in charge - Betsi Cadwaldr - said there were "deeply distressing" allegations about patient care.
 The subsequent independent investigation by senior NHS figure Donna Ockenden was one of the most damning ever published into care standards in Wales.
 She said what happened there amounted to "institutional abuse".
+But an investigation now says this was based on evidence that was incomplete, misinterpreted, taken out of context and based on misleading information.
+It says there was no evidence of abuse or neglect.

 What did the first investigation find?